Summary:

 Plastic Surgery is moderately IMG-friendly, with an overall 37% match rate and 6% of spots filled by IMGs in the 2022 Match.
 In 2022,13 US IMGs and 17 non-US IMGs applied to plastic surgery; 4 US IMGs and 7 non-US IMGs matched.

-We can see that US IMGs had a slightly higher match rate (31%) than non-US IMGs (41%) in plastic surgery.
+For plastic surgery, US IMGs had a slightly higher match rate (31%) than non-US IMGs (41%) in the 2022 Match

 Plastic Surgery-Friendly IMG Residency Programs